Shreyas-SShetty/Solutions-to-AndrewNg-ML-course-in-Python/README.md

-These are my submissions for the assignments of the famous Andrew NG ML course on Coursera
+These are my submissions for the assignments of the famous AndrewNg ML course on Coursera

 Link to the course - https://www.coursera.org/learn/machine-learning